machingclee/machingclee.github.io/static/media/474-linux-kernel-fundamentals-socket.f6010c60.md

 <item>

-**Remark.** In linux kernel whenever a function is prefixed by `__`, then certain kinds of invariants have been computed/maintained before the exectution of this function.
+**Remark.** In linux kernel whenever a function is prefixed by `__`, then certain kind of invariants have been maintained before the exectution of this function.

 </item>